 Definition 5.1.
-The recognition lag is the period between the moment at which a disturbance (problem) occurs and the moment at which it is recognized the need to take some action (this lag makes policymaking analogous to driving a car looking backwards).
+The recognition lag is the period between the moment at which a disturbance (problem) occurs and the moment at which the need to take some action is recognized (this lag makes policymaking analogous to driving a car looking backwards).